NTRES 6100

 Course materials

 All assigned readings are freely available online and will be linked to from the course website.
-We will draw from a variety of sources, primarily Grolemund and Wickham’s R For Data Science and the STAT545 course developed by Jenny Bryan.
+We will draw from a variety of sources, primarily Wickham, Çetinkaya-Rundel, and Grolemund’s R For Data Science and the STAT545 course developed by Jenny Bryan.

 All students will need to bring a laptop to each session.
 Students who do not have their own laptop can arrange to borrow one from the Mann Library.